MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 ## Configure proxy settings for WinInet

-You must configure the `WinInet` proxy settings before you [Register the machines with Azure Arc](../deploy/deployment-arc-register-server-permissions.md).
+You must configure the `WinInet` proxy settings before you [Register the servers with Azure Arc](../deploy/deployment-arc-register-server-permissions.md).

 Install the `WinInetProxy` module to run the commands in this section.
 For information about the module and how to install it, see [PowerShell Gallery | WinInetProxy 0.1.0](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0).
 For information about the `WinInetProxy` PowerShell script, see [WinInetProxy.psm1](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0/Content/WinInetProxy.psm1).

 If you can't install the `WinInetProxy` module to a cluster node because of no internet access, we recommend downloading the module to your management computer, and then manually transferring it to the cluster node where you want to run the module.
-You can also use the [**Start-BitsTransfer**](/powershell/module/bitstransfer/start-bitstransfer) PowerShell cmdlet to transfer one or more files between your management computer and a machine.
+You can also use the [**Start-BitsTransfer**](/powershell/module/bitstransfer/start-bitstransfer) PowerShell cmdlet to transfer one or more files between your management computer and a server.

-To configure the proxy settings for the Azure Stack HCI operating system, run the following PowerShell command as administrator on each machine in the system:
+To configure the proxy settings for the Azure Stack HCI operating system, run the following PowerShell command as administrator on each server in the cluster:

-1. Connect to the machine in your Azure Local instance via Remote Desktop Protocol (RDP) and open a PowerShell session.
+1. Connect to the server in your Azure Local instance via Remote Desktop Protocol (RDP) and open a PowerShell session.
 1. To configure proxy settings after you've installed the `WinInetProxy` module, run the following cmdlet:

     ```powershell